 For each trigger, write down how you think you can beat it.
 When your trigger hits, try to wait a few minutes before you smoke.
 Keep yourself busy, go for a walk, drink water, call a friend - there are literally 100 Things To Do Instead of Smoke.
 The next time, wait a few more minutes, and so on.
 Soon, you’ll have control over your triggers, which is what quitting is all about.

-It might seem hard at first, because the two have gone together for so long.
-But the more separation you can put between your triggers and your cigarettes, the more you’ll be breaking the “glue” that holds them together.
-And if you can re-learn one of your triggers without cigarettes, then you can re-learn anything without cigarettes.
+It might seem hard at first, but the more separation you can put between your triggers and your tobacco, the more you’ll be breaking the “glue” that holds them together.

 Thinking about using e-cigarettes to help you separate from your smoking triggers?
 Studies provide limited evidence that e-cigarettes that contain nicotine can help people to stop smoking.
-However, if you want to use e-cigarettes to quit smoking, it is important to stop using combustible tobacco products (cigarettes, pipes, cigars) in any form.
+However, if you want to use e-cigarettes to quit smoking, it is important to stop using all combustible tobacco products (cigarettes, pipes, cigars).
 For more information on e-cigarettes, click here.

 Next, see what Mayo Clinic experts and real tobacco users are saying about managing cravings.